Your Challenge Today:

-A common questions that couples wonder is if sexual frequency and interest can be maintained through long-term relationships.
+A common question that couples wonder is if the sexual frequency and interest can be maintained through long-term relationships.
 The answer is YES!
 The couples in long-term romantic love reported high sexual frequency and higher sexual frequency was linked to activation in a particular brain region.
 This area is the very sexy left posterior hippocampus.
-These results indicate that participants in long-term love showed greater activation in the posterior hippocampus.
-Because the posterior hippocampus is related to feelings of cravings and satiating desires, this brain region can hold the key to understanding how some couples stay sexually interested and passionate in long-term relationships.
+These results indicate that participants in long-term love showed greater activation in the dorsal hippocampus.
+Because the posterior hippocampus is related to feelings of cravings and satiating desires, this brain region can hold the key to understanding how some couples stay sexually interested and passionate about long-term relationships.

 Closeness and Union are Our Motivation!

 The results of the study also revealed some unexpected and fascinating findings on attachment.
-The brain scans of participants show that the same parts of the brain that are active for long-term romantic love have been known to be engaged for maternal attachment.
+The brain scans of participants show that the same parts of the brain that are active for long-term romantic love have been known to be engaged in the maternal attachment.
 These brain regions have a high density of oxytocin and vasopressin receptors.
-Oxytocin and vasopressin receptors are interesting because they have been shown to regulate social behavior, monogamy, and bonding.
+Oxytocin and vasopressin receptors are unusual because they have been shown to regulate social behavior, monogamy, and bonding.

 Feeling Safe and Secure is Important

-Another interesting discovery from this ground-breaking research concerns the body’s regulation of pain and stress and its relationship to romantic love.
-The research shows that certain areas of the brain are activated in intense romantic love.
+Another exciting discovery from this ground-breaking research concerns the body’s regulation of pain and stress and its relationship to romantic love.
+The study shows intense romantic love activates specific regions of the brain.
 These areas are also involved in the body’s response to pain and stress.
 Past research has suggested that the goal of the attachment system is to feel a sense of security.
 This data indicates that our association with an attachment figure reduces pain and stress.
-We can surmise from this information that feeling safe and secure is important in long-term romantic loving relationship.
+We can surmise from this information that feeling safe and secure is essential in long-term romantic, loving relationship.